 Sometimes students struggle with understanding where data should go on a table.
 The attached cards have a date or a date and a measurement.
 Students should learn that the units are important because it shows us what measurement it is and that we can't just put the data anywhere.
 If we take data on a Friday, it shouldn't go on Wednesday's row.
 This game helps students learn about recording data and the importance of units.
+The curriculum download is the PDF lesson plan for this activity.
+The supporting file is the data table and cards with a date or a date and a measurement in PDF format.

 Downloads: